 II.
 Calculate the environmental damage of a tour by pricing these impacts.
-This is done by measuring environmental damage (i.e. GHG emissions of the tour) and then multiplying this by a price per unit of environmental damage.
-Furthermore, if wanting to invest in sector specific climate mitigation and adaptation the calculated environmental damage cost can determine the amount to invest.
+This is an increasingly mainstream practice and is done by measuring environmental damage (i.e. GHG emissions of the tour) and then multiplying this by a price per unit of environmental damage.
+Knowing the environmental damage of a tour will help inform decision-making to ensure environmental considerations are taken into account and reduced to the greatest extent possible.
+Furthermore, if wanting to invest in sector specific climate mitigation and adaptation the calculated environmental damage cost can be applied to determine the appropriate amount to invest.